 Handwriting fonts add human touch wherever they’re used.
 There are many free font sites where you can find professional handwritten fonts for your need.
 But how about creating your own font from your handwriting?
 A font that, like your handwriting, exudes your unique personality.

 In my earlier post on font creation tools, I wrote about Fontifier, an online tool that lets you create TrueType font (TTF) from your handwriting.
 However if you want to use the font, you need to buy it.
-So when I stumbled across MyScriptFont which turns handwriting into font and also allows you to download the font for free, I thought to give it a try for the fun of it and was quite impressed with the result.
+So when I stumbled across MyScriptFont (now Calligraphr) which turns handwriting into font and also allows you to download the font for free, I thought to give it a try for the fun of it and was quite impressed with the result.
 In this post, I’ll share my experience of using MyScriptFont with you.

 I must admit that the font that you create using MyScriptFont may not be perfect for use in your graphic design projects.
 But it will make a good choice when you want to add a personal touch like in e-cards or adding notes to your photos just like I did in the image above using the font created from my own handwriting.